 - If still bitter, add a couple dashes of fish sauce.

-- This is sort of sacrilegious, but you can add a teaspoon of brown sugar or raw cane sugar at a time (be very sparing with this—you are not making teriyaki and you do not want a sweet taste).
+- This is sort of sacrilegious, but you can add a half teaspoon of brown sugar or raw cane sugar at a time.
+Be very sparing with this—you are not making teriyaki and you do not want a sweet taste.

 - If beef or veal stock: once reduced, add 2 teaspoons of Kitchen Bouquet.
 (Frankly, this works nicely even if there is not a problem.)

-- Get desperate and put some raw ground beef or raw poultry chopped fine (8 oz or less) and mixed with an egg white (depending upon whether you have beef or poultry stock) back into the broth.
+- Get desperate and put some raw ground beef or raw poultry chopped fine (8 oz or less) and mixed with an egg white back into the broth.
 Let it float to top and do NOT disturb the raft of meat.
 Simmer very low and do NOT stir to avoid breaking up the raft.
 After 40 minutes on very low, skim off the raft and strain your stock/broth again.
 Let’s be truthful here, this last step is so involved, you might as well start over again and use the meat you would likely waste in your new stock.

 - If all else fails, pour another glass of wine and drink it.
 Dump the broth out for the dogs.
 They’ll really like it.
 Gravy Train!
 Chock up the experience to one of life’s little lessons.